Rethinking Memory in LLM based Agents: Representations, Operations, and Emerging Topics: Memory Foundations

-\textbf{Indexing} \citep{maekawa2023generative} refers to the construction of auxiliary codes $\phi$ such as entities, attributes, or content-based representations \citep{wu2024longmemeval} that serve as access points to stored memory.
-Beyond simple access, indexing also enables the encoding of temporal \citep{maharana2024evaluating} and relational structures \citep{mehta2022dsi++} across memories, allowing for more efficient and semantically coherent retrieval through traversable index paths.
-It supports scalable retrieval across symbolic, neural, and hybrid memory systems.
+\textbf{Indexing} \citep{maekawa2023generative} constructs auxiliary codes $\phi$ such as entities, attributes, or content-based representations \citep{wu2024longmemeval} that serve as access points to stored memory.
+Beyond access, indexing encodes temporal \citep{maharana2024evaluating} and relational structures \citep{mehta2022dsi++} across memories, enabling efficient and coherent retrieval through traversable index paths.
+It further supports scalable retrieval across symbolic, neural, and hybrid memory systems.